2025 - Fall

 This course is designed to help you understand and analyze the basic principles of story structure and storytelling technique through elements of style in contemporary film, television, and video games.
 Our primary goal is to understand precisely what these storytelling “rules” are, to understand how to use (and break) them when creating our own work, and how to produce textual analysis that critically engages how elements of narrative structure and style produce meaning.

-RTF 302D HISTORY OF MEDIA INDUSTRIES • KATHY FULLER SEELEY
+RTF 302D HISTORY OF MEDIA INDUSTRIES • TBA

 This course examines the historical development of media industries—film, radio, television and digital.
 Through lecture, section discussions, readings and screenings, we will investigate historical contexts (cultural, industrial, technological) in which media have been produced and consumed in the US and globally.